JoelRdb/HRMEmployeeAppConsole/README.md

 # HRMEmployeeAppConsole

-Ce petit projet est une application console pour me perfectionner en langage C# en suivant le cours sur PluralSight.
-Une application fonctionnelle qui permet de:
+This small project is a console application to improve my C# language by following the course on PluralSight.
+A functional application that allows to:
-  1 - Enregistrer un employé,
+  1 - Register an employee,
-  2 - Enregistrer les heures de travail et payer les employés.
-Une petite interface utilisateur en tant qu'application console.
+  2 - Register working hours and pay employees.
+A small user interface as a console application.